College Admission Testing

 EAP

 Each spring, all 11th-grade students take the Smarter Balanced Summative Assessments for English Language Arts and mathematics.
-These assessments also serve as an indicator of readiness for college-level coursework in English and mathematics as part of the Early Assessment Program (EAP) and are used by the California State University (CSU) and participating California Community Colleges to determine college-readiness.
+These assessments also serve as an indicator of readiness for college-level coursework in English and mathematics as part of the Early Assessment Program (EAP).
+Results are used by the California State University (CSU) and participating California Community Colleges to determine college readiness.

-The EAP was developed the CSU System to:
+The EAP was developed by the CSU System to:

 • Give high school students an early signal about their college readiness and adequate time in their senior year to prepare before entering college